-• Dan Wang of Johnson & Johnson described a "quality over quantity" approach, with J&J building an "all-stage collaboration model" and expanding JLABS incubators to support local startups.
+Dan Wang of Johnson & Johnson described a "quality over quantity" approach, with J&J building an "all-stage collaboration model" and expanding JLABS incubators to support local startups.
 Deals like those with Hangzhou DAC (for ADC tech) and XtalPi (for Alpowered drug discovery) exemplify this approach, targeting globally translatable platforms.

-- Betty Huang of Bayer Healthcare attributed an integrated approach of combining licensing, partnership, and incubation, rigorous due diligence, and timely opportunity to the company's success in sourcing innovation in China. - Cynthia Wang of Servier highlighted a more targeted strategy, scouting over 100 Chinese assets annually and emphasizing rare oncology indications.
+• Cynthia Wang of Servier highlighted a more targeted strategy, scouting over 100 Chinese assets annually and emphasizing rare oncology indications.
 Her focus is on assets with global potential, often sourced as early as investigative new drug (IND)-enabling stages, to ensure simultaneous China-U.S. development.